Can we hire you to perform for our event?

 Can I rent space at MCS?

-The Madison Circus Space typically only rents to circus and movement arts groups in the Madison area and typically only rents shared space (part of the main floor area, when other activities are also going on).
-We may make exceptions on a case-by-case basis.
-Rental spaces and times are very limited.
-Please feel free to contact us at firstname.lastname@example.org to see a copy of a rental agreement and get further information.
+The Madison Circus Space prioritizes rentals to circus, movement arts, and dance groups in the Madison area.
+However, we may make exceptions on a case-by-case basis.
+Please feel free to contact us at email@example.com to get further information.